GunZ: The Duel: Gameplay

 A significant and unique part of the gameplay was the movement system.
 Players could run on walls, perform flips off of them, and do quick mid-air dodges in any horizontal direction.
 Advanced movement and combat techniques were commonly referred to as "K-Style" or Korean style; a variety of techniques fell under this category.
 These usually exploited the game's animation and weapon switch systems through a series of animation cancellations to allow the player to perform another action rapidly after the first.

 GunZs networking system in most parts of the game was peer-to-peer.
 Players connect to other players through their client, instead of through a central server.
-As such, port forwarding is a requirement.

 History

 The closed beta for ijji GunZ ended on November 17, 2006. ijji GunZ subsequently went live on November 29, 2006.
 The live service included clan wars and quest mode.
 The premium item shop was opened on January 8, 2007.
 Quest mode was updated on February 14, 2007.
 New sounds and voice narrations were added to the game on May 9, 2007.

 The game was managed on an international gaming portal by ijji games until management shifted to the Aeria Games gaming portal in March 2012.

 In the first week of May 2013 (1st on the forums and on the homepage), Aeria announced that the game would be cancelled on May 31, and that the forums would be deleted in June.
 They stated that only AP purchased during those final four weeks would be refunded, and that AP purchased in prior months/years used to build characters would not be refunded to players.

-This closure happened 2 months following the announcement that GunZ 2 would be released for free in English on Steam.
+This closure happened two months following the announcement that GunZ 2 would be released for free in English on Steam.

 In 2016, Masangsoft picked up the rights to both GunZ: The Duel and GunZ 2.

-In 2024 GunZ: The Duel was added to the Steam store.
+In 2024, GunZ: The Duel was added to the Steam store.